pyOpenSci/pyos-package-template/README.md

 To use this template:

-1. install copier using [pipx](https://pipx.pypa.io/stable/) or pip preferably with a [virtual environment](https://www.pyopensci.org/python-package-guide/CONTRIBUTING.html#create-a-virtual-environment).
+1. Install copier using [pipx](https://pipx.pypa.io/stable/) or pip preferably with a [virtual environment](https://www.pyopensci.org/python-package-guide/CONTRIBUTING.html#create-a-virtual-environment).

     ```sh
     pipx install copier